-Our mission at Hole in the Wall Dog Training Academy is to develop or further a fun and enjoyable relationship with your dog.
+Our mission at Hole in the Wall Dog Training Academy is to develop and continue a fun and enjoyable relationship with your dog.
 A well-behaved dog is a “good” dog.
 We will train you how to get the most from your dog.
-A well behaved dog is a “good” dog.

 Our small classes encourage your dog to focus on you and not the many distractions in the real world.
 As your dog increases his attention you then can open his world to more experiences.

 Positive reinforcement with reward training has been proven to speed up the process of learning.
 Your goals are met and your dog is successful.

 Aversive techniques and fear based methods are not part of our philosophy.
 We do not advocate FORCE, FEAR OR PAIN.